tdwg/website/conferences/2023/instructions-for-abstract-submission/index.md

 ### Steps

+1. Verify that the **author order and their respective affiliations are correct** and you have added [Acknowledgements](#acknowledgements) where appropriate.
-1. **Double check the name of the presenting author** (should only be the name as listed as an author) and do a final proofing of your abstract.
+2. **Double check the name of the presenting author** (should appear as it does in the author list) and do a final proofing of your abstract.
-2. **Validate.** Next, click the `Validate` button first to make sure there are no lingering issues.
+3. **Validate.** Next, click the `Validate` button first to make sure there are no lingering issues.
 See [https://arpha.pensoft.net/tips/Finalise-a-Manuscript](https://arpha.pensoft.net/tips/Finalise-a-Manuscript).
 Click on the blue text for each issue to resolve it.
 A successful validation will only show the number of characters in your abstract.
-3. Once approved, the `Submit to the journal` button should become visible (if you do not see this button, you may not be listed as the submitting author (see [Authors](#authors)) in the ARPHA Writing Tool.
+4. Once approved, the `Submit to the journal` button should become visible (if you do not see this button, you may not be listed as the submitting author (see [Authors](#authors)) in the ARPHA Writing Tool.
 When you are ready to submit your abstract for publication, click the `Submit to the journal` button and then go through the (long) checklist of submission steps.
-4. The first step in the checklist regards the **license and copyright** of your abstract.
+5. The first step in the checklist regards the **license and copyright** of your abstract.
 The default is [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) with copyright attributed to the authors.
 However, if _any_ author is a U.S. or Canadian government employee, you must specify [CC-0](https://creativecommons.org/share-your-work/public-domain/cc0/).
 Any other issues should be referred to the journal’s help desk.
-5. Step 2 requires that you mark the box indicating "I am aware that my abstract will be published only after registering and payment of any fees for the TDWG 2023 conference".
+6. Step 2 requires that you mark the box indicating "I am aware that my abstract will be published only after registering and payment of any fees for the TDWG 2023 conference".
-6. The final step asks you to **assign categories** (taxon, geographic area, scientific subject, geological era) to your submission; complete this step if it is applicable, but _be sure to click through to the end of the submission process_.
+7. The final step asks you to **assign categories** (taxon, geographic area, scientific subject, geological era) to your submission; complete this step if it is applicable, but _be sure to click through to the end of the submission process_.
-7. When the submission process is finalised, you should receive an email confirming the successful submission and the abstract goes directly to production for publication, a DOI (digital object identifier) is assigned, and the abstract cannot be revised further (without difficulty).
+8. When the submission process is finalised, you should receive an email confirming the successful submission and the abstract goes directly to production for publication, a DOI (digital object identifier) is assigned, and the abstract cannot be revised further (without difficulty).
-8. At publication, you should receive a confirmation email from the journal.
+9. At publication, you should receive a confirmation email from the journal.

 ### Incomplete submission